Tubeless is the fastest choice, yet its alternatives have their use cases

 Latex is the fastest option for Track Cycling

 Using latex is your best option when you want a clean and fast solution without the hassle of mounting tubeless.
 The only disadvantage is that air is lost quickly at about 1 PSI per hour.
 This means you must pump before every ride, which can be especially difficult on multi-day events.
-In terms of product, judging from customer feedback at the big distributors, the Vittoria Competition inner tubes seem to be better built and with consistent quality compared to the Vredestein Race Latex.
+In terms of product, judging from customer feedback at the big distributors, the Vittoria Competition inner tubes seem to be better built and with the consistent quality compared to the Vredestein Race Latex.

 How did this article change your ride?